dmorse/pscf/doc/user-man/param.rst

 ---------

-The variables in the UNIT_CELL section contain the information necessary to define the unit cell type, and the unit cell dimensions and shape.
+The variables in the UNIT_CELL section contain the information necessary to define the crystal unit cell type, and the unit cell size and shape (i.e., to define the Bravais lattice).

   ================ ============== ============================================ ======
   Variable         Type           Description                                  Format
   ================ ============== ============================================ ======
   dim              integer        dimensionality =1, 2, or 3
   crystal_system   character(60)  unit cell type (cubic, tetragonal, etc.)
-  N_cell_param     integer        # parameters required to describe unit cell cell_param(i)    real           N_cell_param unit cell parameters            R
+  N_cell_param     integer        # unit cell parameters
+  cell_param(i)    real           N_cell_param unit cell parameters            R
   ================ ============== ============================================ ======

+The unit cell parameters are unit cell length and angles between Bravais basis vectors.
+The number of parameters required to describe a unit cell is different for different types of cell (different values of crystal_system), and is given by N_cell_param.
+The array cell_param contains N_cell_param unit cell parameters, which are input in row format, with all elements in a single line.

-The array cell_param contains N_cell_param elements, which are input in row format, with all elements in a single line.
-Further information about the allowed values of the crystal_system string and the number and type of parameters required by each type of lattice is given in the :ref:`unitcell-page`  page.
+Further information about the allowed values of the crystal_system string and the number and type of unit cell parameters required by each type of unit cell is given in the :ref:`unitcell-page`  page.

 .. _param-discretization-sub: